claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

   * Provide proper blocking systems that are not limited to an individual account.
   * Provide mechanisms by which only "accepted" people are able to send messages to an account.
-* Browser history or searching information should be deleted by default.
+* Browser history or searching information/metadata should be deleted by default.
 * End-to-end encryption must be the default in order to prevent network monitoring.
 * Considering local attackers when designing sensitive applications.
 * Plausible deniability for sensitive applications.